Vernalhav/levada/README.md

 2. Set the BPM to the desired amount
 3. Click the randomize button until a sequence you're happy with appears
 4. Click the mute button
-5. Play the sequence and click whenever you think the note should be
+5. Play the sequence and click whenever you think the note should be played
 6. Unmute, play the sequence again and check your progress :)

 # Screenshots